AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 The integration utilizes an architecture that allows updates to be detected and added to the processing "queue" shortly after they occur in Dynamics 365 (i.e., streaming, not batch processing).
 For this reason, there is no need to specify data flow run frequencies or schedules.

-The exception to this is the bi-directional and Campaign to Dynamics 365 opt-out data flows.
+The exception to this is the bidirectional and Campaign to Dynamics 365 opt-out data flows.
 For these opt-out configurations, updated ACS records are exported to SFTP via ACS workflow once per day, after which the integration tool reads the file and processes the record.

 ## Data usage agreement